UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session09.rst

     for x in just_about_anything:
         do_stuff(x)

-It does not have to be a "sequence": list, tuple, etc. But, all sequences are iterable.
+An iterable is anything that can be looped over sequentially, so it does not have to be a "sequence": list, tuple, etc.  For example, a string is iterable.

-An iterable is anything you can loop over sequentially.
+An iterator is an iterable that remembers state.
 All sequences are iterable, but not all sequences are iterators.
 To make a sequence an iterator, you can call it with iter:

 .. code-block:: python

    my_iter = iter(my_sequence)

-Demo

 Iterator Types: